One Patch to Caption Them All: A Unified Zero-Shot Captioning Framework: Introduction

 These region-level captioning methods require expensive manually labeled data to fully supervise the model.
 Indeed, each sequence or set of bounding boxes for a given image should correspond to a manually written ground-truth caption describing those objects.
 This fully supervised solution does not scale properly.

-In this paper, we propose a perspective shift that enables us to perform region-level captioning with arbitrary spatial granularity --- from a single image patch up to the entire image --- in a \textit{zero-shot} fashion, i.e., without requiring any form of image-level or region-level supervision.
-Specifically, instead of relying on the idea that the subject of a captioning method is the \textit{image} --- then potentially conditioned on a set of sub-regions --- we instead build on two straightforward yet powerful ideas: i) the simplest element that we could caption is a \textit{patch}, the atomic element of an image representation in modern architectures based on vision transformers~\citep{dosovitskiy2021an}, and ii) we can easily aggregate multiple patch representations to produce descriptions for arbitrarily large --- and also potentially not contiguous --- image regions.
-We present \textbf{Patch-ioner}, a zero-shot captioning framework implementing these ideas.
-Our formulation offers maximum flexibility in zero-shot captioning tasks, producing models that effortlessly generate captions for various aggregations of image patches, ranging from individual patches to larger image regions, up to providing a caption for the entire image.
+In this paper, we propose a perspective shift that enables us to perform region-level captioning with arbitrary spatial granularity --- from a single image patch up to the entire image --- \textit{without requiring any form of region-level supervision or paired text-region data}.
+Specifically, instead of sticking with the classic setup where the subject of a captioning method is the \textit{image} --- then potentially conditioned on a set of sub-regions --- we instead build on two straightforward yet powerful ideas: i) the simplest element that we could caption is a \textit{patch}, the atomic element of an image representation in modern architectures based on vision transformers~\citep{dosovitskiy2021an}, and ii) we can easily aggregate multiple patch representations from frozen vision-language backbones to produce descriptions for arbitrarily large --- and also potentially not contiguous --- image regions.

+We present a regional captioning framework which implements these ideas through a zero-shot regional captioning setup: we build on the assumptions that paired text-region data is not available at training time, and the models can be solely trained on text data, assumed to be available in large quantities.
+Our formulation offers maximum flexibility in zero-shot regional captioning tasks, producing models that effortlessly generate captions for various aggregations of image patches, ranging from individual patches to larger image regions, up to providing a caption for the entire image.

 Despite the powerful perspective change that defines the patch as the new captioning unit, the problem is now entangled in a simple yet critical question: \textit{how can we craft a model able to provide patch-level captions without relying on any direct patch-level ground truth supervision?}